 6.1 The provision of any personal data whatsoever is voluntary and depends on your decision to do so.
 However, in some cases, it is essential that you provide specific personal data in order for us to meet your expectations when you use our services.

-6.2 In order to receive an invoice, you need to provide all the data required by the tax laws, which is to say, your given name and surname or the company name, your address or the company's registered address and the relevant tax ID number.
-Without this information, we will not be able to issue a proper invoice.
+6.2 In order for a contract to be fulfilled, you need to provide all the data required by the contract laws and tax laws, which is to say, your given name and surname or the company name, your address or the company's registered address and the relevant tax ID or VAT number.
+Without this information, we will not be able to fulfil a contract.

-6.3 In order for us to be able to contact you by phone about matters connected with carrying out a service, it is essential that you provide us with a phone number.
+6.3 In order for us to be able to contact you about matters connected with performing a service, it is essential that you provide us with the necessary contact data.

 8.1 Like most businesses, we avail ourselves of assistance from other companies.
 On many occasions, this involves the necessity of transmitting personal data to them.
-In this respect, as and when required, we transmit your personal data to companies providing accountancy, marketing, web hosting, IT support and website analysis services.
+In this respect, as and when required, we transmit your personal data to companies providing accountancy or legal support, marketing, web hosting, IT support and website analysis services.

 8.2 In addition, it may happen that, on the basis of the applicable laws or a decision made by the competent authorities, it will be necessary for us to transmit your personal data to other organisations, public or private, as well.
 It is therefore extremely difficult for us to foresee who might require personal data to be made available to them.
 Nonetheless, we give you our assurance that, on our part, we analyse every single request of that kind very carefully and very thoroughly in order to avoid unintentionally transmitting any information to an unauthorised person.

 9.1 We are one of the many businesses who use a range of the popular services and technologies offered by companies like Facebook, Microsoft and Google, which have their registered offices outside the European Union.
 As such, they are considered to be third countries under the provisions of the GDPR.